techie2000/BTWifi-with-FON-posix-autologin/README.md

 *  supportedssid

 rows as needed to detail the specifics of your SSID

+I choose to create a `scripts` folder under `/usr/share/` and put the main script in there.

+Note, if you are running this on a virgin device, you will need to turn-off 'DNS Rebinding Attack Protection' which is on by default - this can be found under `More Settings / Custom DNS Server`

 I run cron to perform checks/restart every 5mins, and to run regular ping in an attempt to keep the connection open.
 Note, I think they BT force a disconnect every 2hours and so you are fored to reconnect.